CoCoST: Automatic Complex Code Generation with Online Searching and Correctness Testing: Experiment

 \subsection{Ablation Study}

-In this work, to validate the effectiveness of CONLINE, we conduct different ablation studies, with results presented in \reftab{tab:main_ds1000} and \reftab{tab:main_classeval}.
+In this work, to validate the effectiveness of CoCoST, we conduct different ablation studies, with results presented in \reftab{tab:main_ds1000} and \ref{tab:main_classeval}.
 Details on the ablation study are shown in \refsec{app:abla}.

-\textbf{CONLINE significantly enhances the base model's ability to generate complex code.} Compared to the base model, CONLINE (GPT-4) has shown improvements of 7.8\% on the DS-1000 dataset and average 9.47\% on ClassEval, demonstrating the effectiveness of the CONLINE.
+\textbf{CoCoST significantly enhances the base model's ability to generate complex code.} Compared to the base model, CoCoST has shown improvements of 7.8\% on the DS-1000 dataset and an average of 9.47\% on ClassEval, demonstrating the effectiveness of the CoCoST.

-\textbf{Online search, generation of test cases, and serialization each contribute to the model's performance improvements.} Compared to CONLINE, after performing ablation studies, these features showed a decrease in performance of 3.9\%, 5.9\%, and 1.3\% respectively on the DS-1000 dataset.
+\textbf{Online search, generation of test cases, and serialization each contribute to the model's performance improvements.} Compared to CoCoST, after performing ablation studies, these features showed a decrease in performance of 3.9\%, 5.9\%, and 1.3\% respectively on the DS-1000 dataset.
 The online search improves the model by providing common code patterns, which reduces the difficulty of the model in generating initial code.
 Serialization, by converting inputs and outputs into a sequential format, allows the model to more intuitively observe inputs and outputs that are too lengthy or are in non-textual modalities, thereby strengthening its ability to solve complex code problems.

+\textbf{Online search outperforms offline retrieval in effectiveness and has a wider range of applicability.} As shown in \reftab{tab:main_ds1000}, using only online retrieval (the row w/o generation of the test case) outperforms DocPrompting, which is an offline retrieval approach.
+Moreover, in real-world scenarios, as opposed to specific datasets, the types of problems encountered are more diverse.
+The scalability of online retrieval enables them to effectively address a wide range of problems.
+However, offline retrieval systems struggle to encompass all relevant information comprehensively.

-\textbf{During the refinement process, correctness testing is crucial, meaning that both the output result and error are equally important.} After separately conducting ablation studies on the output result and error, CONLINE shows a decrease of 3.9\% and 3.4\% respectively on the DS-1000 dataset, and average 2.7\% and 0.3\% on the ClassEval datset.
+\textbf{During the refinement process, correctness testing is crucial, meaning that both the output result and error are equally important.} After separately conducting ablation studies on the output result and error, CoCoST shows a decrease of 3.9\% and 3.4\% respectively on the DS-1000 dataset, and an average of 2.7\% and 0.3\% on the ClassEval dataset.
 This indicates that the output result contributes more to the refinement process than the error.
 However, in previous works, the output result is often overlooked, which should not be the case, especially in the generation of complex code.
 The evidence from the ablation study emphasizes the necessity of paying attention to the output results during the refinement phase to ensure the generation of high-quality, complex code.